For content related to the new Ontario Civics, History and Social Studies courses, click the tab under Educational Materials at the top left.

 |Short Films for Class Discussion|

 L’Arche offers some short films (10 min) that can be used as front material to open up a discussion about diversity and inclusion and belonging.
 They show how people with intellectual disabilities can contribute to the lives of others.
 These films are suited to intermediate and senior high school guidance, equity and diversity education, family studies, and religion courses.
 One of these films (“In God’s Hands”) has religious content.
-The others follow the L’Arche Educational Initiatives policy of not including religious content or including only what is generic.
+The others follow the L’Arche Educational Initiatives policy of not including religious content.

 |More than Inclusion|